Moustaphag/IT-TOOLS-FOR-BIG-DATA-PROJECT/README.md

 * General remark, for store the different results, the folder in which one they are going to be store should be created before.

+NB :
-NB : Also take care about the permission.
+Take care about the permission problem

+--Finding for (,) and replacing by (.) in Order table  : grep -r ',' | sed 's/,/./g' Order_20151101.csv